Lowkey-Awesome-Developers/Organisational/team.md

 	- act as the prime point of contact with the customer
 	- assist Tonino with graphic design

+Roles:
+- Project Manager
+- Advising Design and Frontend Developer

 ### Josh ###
 	- java, python, c++, backend development
 	- js, webdev
 	- python, neural nets
 	- testing
-Roles:
-- Lead AI Researcher
-- Backend Developer

 #### Responsibilities ####
 	- develop and prototype Neural Nets for the game AI
 	- implement class diagrams as code
 	- investigate ways of connecting the AI to the Unity Prototype with Tonino and Trey

+Roles:
+- Lead AI Researcher
+- Backend Developer

 ### Kirill ###
 	- java, python, backend development
 	- 3d graphics programming
 	- js, webdev
 	- git
-Roles:
-- Lead Fullstack Developer
-- Advising Project Manager

 #### Responsibilities ####
 	- maintain the notes in our github repo